rbouadjenek/rbouadjenek.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: Teaching
 description: Materials for courses you taught.
 Replace this text with your description.
 nav: true
 nav_order: 5
 ---

 ## Accreditation
-<a href="statements/RedaBouadjenek-Fellowship.pdf">Fellow of the UK AdvanceHE</a>, formerly known as Higher Education Academy (HEA) [2023]
+<a href="assets/pdf/RedaBouadjenek-Fellowship.pdf">Fellow of the UK AdvanceHE</a>, formerly known as Higher Education Academy (HEA) [2023]
 ## Seminars
 <ul>
 <li>Lecture 4  (May 2023): Variational AutoEncoder. <a href="assets/pdf/vae_Reda@Deakin.pdf"> [pdf] </a> <a href="assets/pdf/vae_Reda@Deakin.pptx"> [pptx] </a></li>